ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 !!!
 Info "Information"

     The word "assets" has many definitions in the real world.
-In the context of game developement, assets mean any digital content used by the video game to communicate information to the user about the state of the game.
+In the context of game development, assets mean any digital content used by the video game to communicate information to the user about the state of the game.
 This can include audio, visual elements and animations.

 ## Making Our Ball